-On behalf of all paid-on-call and career members of the Selah Fire Department, it is my privilege to present the 2023 Annual Report.
+On behalf of all paid-on-call and career members of the Selah Fire Department, it is my privilege to present the 2024 Annual Report.
 The Selah Fire Department is committed to enhancing the quality of life for present and future generations of our community.
 We protect lives and property through Public Education, Fire Prevention, Fire Suppression, and Emergency Medical Services.
 Each member of our department is dedicated to serving our community with honesty, integrity and respect for each other and all we serve.
 We are grateful for the continued support from our community, city and district administration, elected officials, and all of the city departments that work to make our community great.
 Without your support, it would not be possible for us to meet our mission.

-As we looked to the future, we recognized several challenges for the operation and maintenance of the department.
+As we look to the future, we recognize several challenges for the operation and maintenance of the department.
 The first being funding to maintain our current level of service and second, staffing to meet the needs of a growing community.
-Over the last couple of years, we have endured steep cost increases due to inflation, just as all of you have.
-Our current levy is supporting the operation of the department, but we will need to monitor expenditures over the next couple of years to evaluate when our need to go back to the voters will be.
+Over the last couple of years, we have endured steep cost increases due to inflation.
+Additionally, our department had a 10% call volume increase last year which has had a major impact on expenses.
+Our current levy is supporting the operation of the department, but we need to consider going back to the voters for support in the near future.

-Due to the support of our community, I am proud to announce that the insurance rating of the area we serve has improved.
+Because of the support of our community, we are proud to announce that the insurance rating of the area we serve has improved.
 Effective February 1, 2022, Washington Survey and Ratings Bureau improved the Protection Classification in the city from PC 5 to PC 4, and areas of the district were also improved.
 This has a direct, positive impact on business and home owner insurance rates.